Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

     return "<h1>This the Contact Us page</h1>"
 ```

-If the app is hosted at the www.contoso.com, it now supports the following URLs:
+If the app is hosted at www.contoso.com, it now supports the following URLs:

 - www.contoso.com/
 - www.contoso.com/about